 Signs and Symptoms of Overjet

-Overjet is one of various types of dental malocclusion.
+Overjet is one of the various types of dental malocclusion.
 A malocclusion is defined simply as imperfect positioning of the teeth when the mouth is closed.
 Malocclusion is typically inherited, making it important to monitor children’s teeth as they are developing, especially if the parents also have malocclusions.

-According to the American Association of Orthodontists (AAO), every child should have a check up before age 7.
+According to the American Association of Orthodontists (AAO), every child should have a check-up before age 7.
 AAO states, “Overjet is just one type of malocclusion that is most effectively treated when diagnosed early.
 We can guide a child’s tooth eruption and use growth to our advantage to correct overjet.”

 That does not mean that adults with excessive overjet cannot be successfully treated.
 Orthodontic treatment can help to improve aesthetic concerns and oral function in people of all ages.